-A compact primary where strong outcomes sit alongside a curriculum that keeps pupils curious about the world around them.
-The village setting matters here, pupils link learning to local life through regular visits to the church and the beach, and topic work that connects classroom ideas to real places.
-The academic picture is consistently strong for a school of this size, with 2024 key stage 2 results well above England averages and a FindMySchool ranking that places it comfortably within the top quarter of primaries in England.
+A compact primary where outcomes now look more mixed alongside a curriculum that keeps pupils curious about the world around them.
+The village setting matters here, pupils link learning to local life through regular visits to the church and the beach, and topic work connects classroom ideas to real places.
+In the 2024-25 / 2025 key stage 2 dataset, 60% of pupils met the combined reading, writing and mathematics standard, with a FindMySchool overall England ranking of 7,630th out of 14,978 and a local Seaton ranking of 2nd.

 Leadership is stable, with Miss Rebecca Porter as executive head, appointed in September 2016.